 Pleading guilty to or being convicted of a criminal offense involving illegal possession or use of controlled substances will face license suspension for six months in addition to other penalties.

 If you are being charged with possession of a controlled substance, or any other drug crime, call the Roberds Law Firm on the Bentonville Square for a free consultation at 479-464-0904.
-Because “They’re doing it in Denver and Seattle” isn’t a viable legal defense in Arkansas.
+Because “They’re doing it in Denver” isn’t a viable legal defense in Arkansas.
 479-464-0904.